GramAddict/bot/README.md

                         follow you back.
 Only users followed by this script will be unfollowed.
 The order is from oldest to newest followings
+  --unfollow-any 100    unfollow at most given number of users.
+The order is
+                        from oldest to newest followings --min-following 100   minimum amount of followings, after reaching this amount unfollow stops
   --device 2443de990e017ece
                         device identifier.
 Should be used only when multiple devices are connected at once